ZhiyangGeeZhou/ZhiyangGeeZhou.github.io/index.md

 # ABOUT

 Zhiyang is an Assistant Professor of Biostatistics in the Joseph J. Zilber College of Public Health at the University of Wisconsin-Milwaukee.
 Prior to the current appointment, he was an Assistant Professor in the Department of Statistics at the University of Manitoba.
-His research interest lies at statistics and deep learning, both methodologically and theoretically.
+Zhiyang's research is focused on the intersection of statistics and deep learning, where he explores both methodological and theoretical dimensions.
-Also,
-he has got an enthusiasm for collaborative and applied works.
+His enthusiasm for collaborative and applied research underscores his commitment to leveraging statistical insights to solve real-world problems.
 See his [curriculum vitae](attach/CV20240227.pdf){:target="_blank"} (updated on 2024/Feb/27).

 # APPOINTMENTS